 Step 2: Sit down and see what happens

-- I don’t know the story.
-Sure, I know the basic scenes and plot structure, but I don’t fully know how this story ends.
-How do I know what to focus on, what themes to tease out if I don’t yet know those themes?
+- I didn’t know the story.
+Sure, I knew the basic scenes and plot structure, but I didn’t fully know how this story ends.
+How should I know what to focus on, and what themes to tease out if I don’t yet know those themes?